theo-armour/agenda/2-peeps/2024-02-03-mike-marean.md

 So, what I want to do is to write my autobiography.
 To do something that people have done for millennia.
 And in doing so, to be able to access all the information I need to write that document, and at the same time to make it some how authoritative

-At the same time the last thing I would want is to have whatever Ido framed as a paper document. ;-)
+At the same time the last thing I would want is to have whatever I do framed as a paper document. ;-)

 Invent the future:

 Alan Kay: "The best way to predict the future is to invent it."

+Use my past to define my future

 ## SPS School Prayer